OGRECave/ogre/Docs/src/material-scripts.md

 ## scroll

-Sets a fixed scroll offset for the texture. **Note:** Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.
+Sets a fixed scroll offset for the texture. @note Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.

 Format: scroll &lt;x&gt; &lt;y&gt;